alirahmti/Kubernetes/RBAC-Toolkit/README.md

 ./create-rbac-namespace-admin.sh
 ```

 ## ❤️ Contributing

-PRs are welcome to:
+Feel free to contribute with:

-* Add `ClusterRole` support
+* ✳️ ClusterRole support
-* Add template generator for Helm charts
+* 📦 Helm templates
-* Integrate with GitOps tools like ArgoCD
+* 🔁 GitOps integration (e.g., ArgoCD, Flux)

 ## 🛡️ Disclaimer

-These scripts are designed for namespace-level access.
-Use `ClusterRole` and `ClusterRoleBinding` **only** if you understand the full implications of granting cluster-wide access.
+This directory is for **namespace-level RBAC**.
+If you plan to use **ClusterRole/ClusterRoleBinding**, make sure you fully understand the implications and risks of cluster-wide access.